malvern-cads/centsecure/README.md

 Default behaviour is to attempt to run all plugins
 ```

+These are the most common parameters:

+- `python centsecure.py` - Run with all of the 'default' plugins.
+This will run all of the plugins except some of the more destructive ones.
+- `python centsecure.py -R` - Run all of the plugins.
+- `python centsecure.py -r ssh -r pam` - Run just the SSH and PAM plugins.
+- `python centsecure.py -l` - List all of CentSecure's plugins.

 ### Installation Scripts

 We have installation scripts for both Ubuntu and Windows which are in the `scripts` folder.
-Simply clone the repository (or download as a ZIP from GitHub) and run one of the scripts.
+Simply clone the repository (or download as a ZIP from GitHub) and run one of the scripts from this folder to install Python and CentSecure dependencies.

 ### Manual Installation